U.S. must face multistate lawsuit over census citizenship question

 Immigrant rights groups said the question violated the Constitution and was motivated by racial animus against Latinos and other immigrants.

-Furman said that claim was “plausible” in light of Trump’s derogatory public statements about immigrants, including one referring to “these people from shithole countries” and another in which he described some immigrants as “animals.”
+Furman said that claim was “plausible” in light of Trump’s derogatory public statements about immigrants, including one referring to “these people from shithole countries.”

 Reporting by Brendan Pierson in New York; Editing by Bernadette Baum and Jonathan Oatis